lphansen/comparing_dsge/README.md

 ## Notes

 - Guidance on setting up a UChicago Midway Account can be found [here](https://rcc.uchicago.edu/accounts-allocations/request-account).
-Please change the following line in your bash script to your account:
+Please change the following line in the bash script to your account:
   ```bash
   #SBATCH --account=pi-lhansen
   ```